developer-program/guides/docs/introduction/outline_dev_training.md

 - Welcome
 - Ice breaker session
 - Adminstration
-- Setup your machine
-- How the web works
-- HTML
+- Fundamental knowledge of a developer
-- CSS
+- HTML & CSS
-- Basic Javascript
+- Javascript

 ## Week 2 - JavaScript

 - More on Javascript
 - Introduction to React
-- Using Create React App
 - Learning the Basics of React
-- introduction to TDD
+- Introduction to TDD
 - Pair programming

 ## Week 3 - Building frontend applications in React and React Router

-- Navigating pages with React Router
+- Navigating pages
-- Unit testing React applications
+- Unit testing React Applications
 - Deploying your apps
+- Deploying UI
 - Build a frontend application in React
 - Project showcase
-- Deploy to Netlify
 - Individual feedback session with mentors

 ## Week 4 - Building RESTful APIs